If you are nearing retirement and a bit worried about your liquid assets, reverse mortgages may help supplement your income.

 HECM loan amounts:

-The amount you can borrow will depend on the interest rate, the age of the youngest eligible non-borrowing spouse or borrower, the appraised value of the home, and the interest rate – but it can’t exceed the maximum limit of $679,650.
+The amount you can borrow will depend on the interest rate and the age of the youngest eligible non-borrowing spouse or borrower.
+The appraised value of the home can’t exceed the maximum limit of $679,650.
 The older you are, the more you can borrow.

 You can get this type of reverse mortgage through any FHA-approved lender.